Lobular Breast Cancer: Section 5.b.

 - In the U.S., the incidence of the diagnosis of lobular breast cancer is increasing more rapidly than that of ductal cancer.

-- In post-menopausal women, hormone replacement therapy (HRT) may be more strongly related to lobular cancer risk than to ductal cancer risk.
+- In postmenopausal women, hormone replacement therapy (HRT) may carry a stronger risk for lobular cancer than for ductal cancer risk.

 - Invasive lobular cancer has a less well-defined margin than invasive ductal carcinoma, so may be more difficult to completely excise.